 You need to think about what you’re doing in your business to make sure you don’t fall behind.
 You don’t want a situation where all the goods and services that you’re buying are going up and you’re not raising prices to accommodate for them.

-Every single month, you need to start looking at your pricing.
+Every single month, you need to start looking at your pricing and look into your cash flow forecasting whenever possible.
 You need to be doing a pricing analysis and what we call a three-scenario analysis.
 An A, B and a C to see if you raise prices this much what’s going to be the impact on revenue?
 If I raise them by this amount, what’s the effect going to be?
 We’re all afraid of raising prices because we want to serve our customers at a fair price.
 We also have to make sure that we’re still making the profits we’ve made in the past, and if our profits are eroded through inflation along with our ability to buy things, then we’re not ultimately serving the mission of our business.

 Here’s an interesting and astonishing fact that’s important to understand.
 If you raise prices by 10% for a typical business, you could lose up to 24.9% of your customers.
 Think about who your customers are and whether they really appreciate what you’re doing.
 You might have to raise the level of the product or service you’re providing, but you also need to strongly consider raising the price in order to maintain that profitability.